BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 While it might feel like we inhabit a sort of matrix, it's essential to acknowledge that this is a choice we make.
 From childhood, we develop self-conceptions and fantasies, but this doesn't negate the existence of the world itself.
 Fantasies are constructs, and doubting the existence of the world presupposes a profound level of experience and knowledge of that world---a world where we learn to eat, walk, dance, and understand the nuances of correct and incorrect language usage.
-We often employ our habits so routinely that we forget we are employing them, and in doing so, we forget that the world—--our home---is still there.
+We often employ our habits so routinely that we forget we are employing them, and in doing so, we forget that the world---our home---is still there.
 The central question here is what is more reasonable to doubt: the world you intimately grew up in or your doubts about doubting it?

 ## Our Dependence on Second-order Observation